realazthat/snipinator/README.md

   --templates-searchpath TEMPLATES_SEARCHPATH
                         Path to the directory with templates for include directives etc. Defaults to None.
+  --rm, --no-rm         Remove any existing file at the output path, before
+                        writing the new one; useful if the existing file might be write protected.
   -o OUTPUT, --output OUTPUT
                         Path to the output file.
 Use "-" for stdout.
 Defaults to "-".